qdrant/protobuf-es/MANUAL.md

 message User {
-  // Validation rule: Either email is empty OR age is zero.
+  // Validation rule: Either email is empty OR age is zero. option (buf.validate.message).cel = {
-  // This implies:
-  // - If we have an email, age MUST be 0 (omitted).
-  // - If we have an age, email MUST be empty (omitted). option (buf.validate.message).cel = {
     id: "email_or_age",
     expression: "this.email == '' || this.age == 0"